sdslabs/recommends/README.md

 * [Deep learning book](https://www.deeplearningbook.org/): This textbook is a resource intended to help students and practitioners enter the field of machine learning in general and deep learning in particular.
 * [r/MachineLearning](https://www.reddit.com/r/MachineLearning/): r/MachineLearning on Reddit is a community of 900K+ machine learning enthusiasts that shares the latest research, discussions, projects etc, pertaining to machine learning.
 * [WildML](http://www.wildml.com/): WildML is an excellent blog maintained by Denny Britz focused on Natural Language Understanding and Reinforcement Learning.
+* [Machine Learning](https://www.interviewbit.com/machine-learning-interview-questions/):This article focusses on the real-world skills needed to excel in this field.

 ## Networking